 Coal-fired power plants and heavy industries such as cement and iron/steel are responsible for the majority of greenhouse gas and particulate emissions worldwide.
 Combining these processes with carbon capture and storage (CCS) can significantly reduce greenhouse gas emissions.
 Despite the advantages, successful implementation of CCS is dependent on geographical, environmental, legal and cost considerations.
 Successful deployment of CCS is critically dependent on comprehensive policy support.
 A policy approach focussing on funding, costs and risks, subsidies/penalties, and technology support will move CCS from the pilot stage to widespread deployment.

-The aim of the Implementing Agreement for a Co-operative Programme on Technologies Relating to Greenhouse Gases Derived from Fossil Fuel Use (GHG IA) is to assess the technical viability and technology progress that can reduce greenhouse gas (GHG) emissions derived from fossil-fuel use.
+The aim of the ETI focusing on carbon capture and storage (GHG) is to assess the technical viability and technology progress that can reduce greenhouse gas (GHG) emissions derived from fossil-fuel use.
 Activities include unbiased technology assessments for GHG mitigation, in particular CCS; facilitating implementation of potential mitigation options through demonstration projects; facilitating international collaboration through expert networks and summer schools; and disseminating results.
 There are currently 21 Contracting Parties (including India, South Africa and two intergovernmental organisations) and 26 Sponsors.

 Since 2005, the question of whether CCS should be approved as a clean development mechanism (CDM) under the Kyoto Protocol led by the United Nations Framework for a Climate Change Convention (UNFCCC) had been debated and negotiated.